 Reverse Mortgages are the dawn of a new age.
 The borrowers who are taking out Reverse Mortgages were raised under the mantra to get a 30 year or even better a 15 year fixed mortgage and pay your home off and live mortgage free during retirement.
 Well most are finding out that may not have been the best advice nor the best course of action.

 How Reverse Mortgages Work

 Reverse Mortgages are a way for homeowners age 62 and older to borrow money using their home equity as collateral.
 When you take out a reverse mortgage you first must pay off the current balance.
 Once the mortgage is paid all that will remain is the monthly taxes and the insurance.
-There are no income or credit qualifications.
+There are now income and credit qualifications for a reverse mortgage as the lender needs to make sure your monthly cash flow is enough to cover your expenses, including property expenses.
 The loans do not have to be repaid until the owners move out or die.
 The money received is not taxable and does not count towards income or affect Social Security or Medicare benefits.

 Reverse Mortgages and Financial Planning

 Reverse Mortgages are wonderful financial planning tools and should never be used to fund an immediate crisis.
 A reverse mortgage can offer senior homeowners the ability to strengthen both their current financial cash flow challenges as well as help protect their financial future.
 When a senior homeowner utilizes these funds to purchase investments that protect their health and well-being and enhance the total worth of their estate, the value of a reverse mortgage is truly realized.